 In this paper, we define and describe the evaluation method called "content analysis."
 It is a set of procedures for transforming nonstructured information into a format that allows analysis.
-Reading this paper, GAO analysts should gain an understanding of the basic concepts and procedures for using content analysis and also an ability to recognize the appropriate circumstances for using them in their jobs.
+From reading this paper, GAO analysts should gain an understanding of the basic concepts and procedures used in content analysis and also an ability to recognize the appropriate circumstances for using this evaluation method in their jobs.

 Although we have focused on techniques that make quantitative analysis possible, this is not necessarily the objective of all content analyses.
 We have presented the techniques that are the most applicable to GAO's work.
 In chapter 1, we define content analysis and compare it to similar procedures already used in GAO.
 In chapter 2, we discuss the procedures for using content analysis.
-In chapter 3, we explain its advantages and disadvantages and present possible cases of its application.
+In chapter 3, we explain the advantages and disadvantages of content analysis and describe some of its potential applications in program evaluation.

 The paper is designed to be self-instructional.
-References are provided throughout the text for readers who want more information on specific topics, and these are keyed to the bibliography in the appendix.
-IPE staff are available to work with others in GAO who wish to use content analysis.
+References are provided throughout the text for readers who want more information on specific topics, and these references are keyed to the bibliography.

 Research for this document began with a survey of the numerous books and articles on content analysis and its past applications.
 We also interviewed users of content analysis to gain information about its advantages and disadvantages, and we interviewed selected GAO staff who have participated in evaluations in which content analysis might have been appropriate.
 The foundation for this document is a paper written by William Carter while a student intern with GAO.
-The document was prepared by Teresa Spisak of the Institute for Program Evaluation, who may be contacted for further information about its contents.
+The document was prepared by Teresa Spisak, formerly of the Institute for Program Evaluation (now PEMD), and was originally published in 1982 as Transfer Paper 3.
+It is being reissued now with only minor changes, including some updating of bibliographic materials.

-Content Analysis is one of a series of methodology transfer papers developed by IPE.
-Their purpose is to provide GAO evaluators with a clear and comprehensive background of the basic concepts of an evaluation methodology.
+Content Analysis is one of a series of papers issued by PEMD.
+The purpose of the series is to provide GAO evaluators with a clear and comprehensive background of the basic concepts of audit and evaluation methodology.
 Additionally, transfer papers explain both general and specific applications and procedures for using the evaluation methodology.
-Other papers in this series include Causal Analysis: A Method to Identify and Test Cause and Effect Relationships in Program Evaluations and Eval- uating Inventory Control Decisions; they will be followed by others in preparation.
-The present paper includes a brief questionnaire at the end.
-We would appreciate its return with comments on the job-related usefulness of Content Analysis.
+Other papers in this series include Causal Analysis, Designing Evaluations, Using Structured Interviewing Techniques, Using Questionnaires, Using Statistical Sampling, and Case Study Evaluations.